CllaudiaB/holbertonschool-validation/module3_task2/DEPLOY.md

 * to unarchive :
   * run the command: unzip awesome-website.zip

-## Commande to start and stop the application
+## What are the commands to start and stop the application

 * use: hugo server

+## How to customize where the application logs are written

+* to be determined

-## Check the application
+## How to “quickly” verify that the application is running

 * use: http://localhost:1313